Jack D. Ives: Davis, California

-Ottawa
+Later life and death

-After retiring from UC Davis, Dr. Ives returned to Ottawa, Canada, where he was appointed Honorary Research Professor of Geography and Environmental Studies by Carleton University.
-In the past two decades, Ives has authored five monographs and numerous shorter works.
+After retiring from UC Davis, Ives returned to Ottawa, Canada, where he was appointed honorary research professor of geography and environmental studies by Carleton University.
+In his last two decades, Ives authored five monographs and numerous shorter works.

+Ives died in Ottawa, Canada on September 15, 2024, at the age of 92.

 Major works

 The following is a list of books either authored or edited by Jack D. Ives.